LeoCBS/scrapyless/README.md

 ## Custom runtime

-To make run scrapy without dependencie.. and avoid configuration at which deploy.. we will put everything that our spider need on one custom kubeless runtime.
+To make run scrapy without dependencie.. and avoid configuration at which deploy.. we will put everything that our spider needs on one custom kubeless runtime.
 To check how kubeless runtime works, check this [link](https://github.com/kubeless/kubeless/blob/master/docs/runtimes.md#use-a-custom-runtime).
 Basiclly, we need provider one Docker image with deps and docker entrypoint must be one http server listem kubeless interaction.

 More infos about how developer one custom runtime [here](https://github.com/kubeless/runtimes/blob/master/DEVELOPER_GUIDE.md)